BIAS INCIDENT RESPONSE PROCEDURE

 Student Government Association officers

 Within 24 hours of receipt of a Bias Incident Report, the Chief Diversity Officer will convene an Ad Hoc Response Committee, to include the Director of Marketing and Communications, the University Ombudsperson, and other appropriate university officials determined on a case by case basis.
 The Response Committee will determine the appropriate action, including the development of an Action Plan, if needed.
 In the case of Critical Incidents, action plans must be approved by the President.
-Depending on the circumstances, investigations of the incident might be carried out by the ODE, the Office of Student Conduct, and/or the CCSU Police Department.
+Depending on the circumstances, investigations of the incident might be carried out by the OEI, the Office of Student Conduct, and/or the CCSU Police Department.

 The University Ombudsperson will be the main contact person for the affected individual(s) in the incident.